dratul/Signals-and-Systems-Theory-Lab-/lab_03/Lab_3_1_Basic_operations_on_signals/Lab_3_1_Basic_operations_on_signals.md

-# Experiment 3.7 : To visualize log operation of signals
+# Program 6 : To visualize log operation of signals

 ```python